How to check whether my Range Extender is using the same SSID with my Router

 How to check?

 After your extender has already been connected to the main router, and the signal/RE LED is lit:

 If you haven’t manually change the SSID of the extender, the default SSID will be the same to the main router, of add the “_EXT” in the end of the router’s SSID.
 For example, if the SSID of your router is “TP-Link_Router”, the default SSID of the extender would be “TP-Link_Router” or “TP-Link_Router_EXT”.
 So, you can just check the wireless list of your phone, to check if you can find the specific SSID of your Range Extender.

-If you have manually change the SSID of the extender, it is what you just configured.
+If you have manually changed the SSID of the extender, it is what you just configured.

 Twoja opinia pozwoli nam udoskonalić tę stronę.